Seeloo

 Seeloo, also known as Seelu, is a small village in Baramulla district, Jammu and Kashmir, India.
 The village is situated on the Srinagar-Kupwara national highway and is located on the banks of the Pohru River.
-Seeloo is made up of the mohallas, Tilwanpora A, Tilwanpora B, Al-umar, Sidiq Colony, Hanjipora, Naikpora, Bhat Mohalla, Hajam Mohalla, Mohalla Mehmood Abad, Sheikh ul Aalam Coloney & Baba Ismaiel coloney.
+Seeloo is made up of the mohallas, Tilwanpora A, Tilwanpora B, Al-umar, Sidiq Colony, Hanjipora, Naikpora, Bhat Mohalla, Hajam Mohalla, Mohalla Mehmood Abad, Sheikh ul Aalam Coloney & Baba Ismaiel coloney and High Land Colony.
 According to the Indian Census of 2011, the population of Seeloo is 4,400+.

 Facilities

 Seeloo is Centre of almost fifteen villages.

 The village has a relatively large market, power station, allopathic and homoeopathic public health centre, Cricket ground and a fire and emergency service station.

 As of 2016, a business unit of Jammu and Kashmir Bank (including an ATM) and a branch of Baramulla Central Cooperative bank operated there.

 Seeloo is business hub in the area and has various business sectors viz: Automobile sector, Electric sector, restaurants and has all types of shops.